nguyenson2512/go-team-service/README.md

 - External concerns like database, logging, middleware
 - Shared utilities across the application

+## Kafka Integration

+This service now integrates with Kafka to emit events whenever team data changes.
+Events are sent to the `team.activity` topic with the following event types:

+- `TEAM_CREATED` - When a new team is created
+- `MEMBER_ADDED` - When a member is added to a team
+- `MEMBER_REMOVED` - When a member is removed from a team
+- `MANAGER_ADDED` - When a manager is added to a team
+- `MANAGER_REMOVED` - When a manager is removed from a team

+Each event includes:
+- `eventType` - The type of event that occurred
+- `teamId` - The ID of the team affected
+- `performedBy` - The ID of the user who performed the action
+- `targetUserId` - The ID of the user affected (for member/manager events)
+- `timestamp` - When the event occurred (ISO-8601 format)

 ## API Endpoints

 All endpoints remain the same as before: